 We end up missing out as we draw the curtains across and shut out the warming natural light.

-There seems no adequate solution of compromise.
+There seems to be no adequate solution to compromise.

 If you can relate to this frustrating problem, you will be pleased to hear there is a solution: plantation window shutters.

 There may be questions you have before you consider them, for example:

 - Why do I need to add shutters to my house?

 - Are shutters still in style?

 Well, we offer the answers below so you can decide whether window shutters are for you.